-To see if the Town will vote to raise and appropriate or transfer from available funds a sum of money to be expended by the Fire Chief for roof repairs and lock replacements for the Bruce L. Shepard Public Safety Building, or take any other action relative thereto.
+It was Unanimously voted to Passover this article which would have had the town vote to raise and appropriate or transfer from available funds Twenty Thousand Two Hundred and Fifty Dollars and No Cents (\$20,250.00) to be expended by the Fire Chief for roof repairs and lock replacements for the Bruce L. Shepard Public Safety Building.